wychen/dom-distiller/heuristics/distillable/README.md

 This step is optional.

 `check_derived_features.py` compares the derived features between JavaScript implementation and the native implementation in Chrome.
-This is only available if you turn on distillability JSON dumping in Chrome.
+This only works if your Chrome is new enough to support distillability JSON dumping (with command line argument --distillability-dev).

 ```
 ./check_derived_features.py --features out_dir/feature-derived